void

 Das interessante Blatt,24.6.1915

-Stryj is mentioned in a confused telegram Hauptmann Ságner received from brigade staff in Sanok, indicating that the march batallion were to move east already at Sátoraljaújhely.
+Stryj is mentioned in a confused telegram Hauptmann Ságner received from brigade staff in Sanok, indicating that the march battalion were to move east already at Sátoraljaújhely.
 The march battalion had arrived in Sanok two days early!

 Background

-Stryj (Стрий) is a city in oblast Lviv in Ukraine, and is also the name of the river flowing through the town.
+Stryj (Стрий) is a city in the oblast of Lviv in Ukraine, and is also the name of the river flowing through the town.
 The city belonged to Galicia in 1914 and was thus part of Austria-Hungary.

 Quote(s) from the novel